Klipper3d/klipper/docs/Config_Reference.md

 sensor_type: ...
 #   Can be any thermistor or adc_temperature.
 sensor_pin: my_ads1x1x:AIN0
-#   A combination of the name of the ads1x1x chip that and the pin.
+#   A combination of the name of the ads1x1x chip and the pin.
 Possible
 #   pin values are AIN0, AIN1, AIN2 and AIN3 for single ended lines and
 #   DIFF01, DIFF03, DIFF13 and DIFF23 for differential between their
 #   correspoding lines.
 For example